sdiehl/wiwinwlh/tutorial.md

 lens
 ----

-At it's core a lens is a form of coupled getter and setter functions under a functor.
+At its core, a lens is a form of coupled getter and setter functions under a functor.
 There are two derivations of the van Laarhoven lens, one that allows polymorphic update and one that is strictly monomorphic.
 Let's just consider the monomorphic variation: